Stylish Dallas Treasure Trove Goes Digital, Making Shopping a Breeze | PaperCity Magazine

 More Local Shops Upping Their Digital Game

 Another local retailer who recently unveiled a new website: Elements.
 The elevated boutique on Lovers Lane has been a must-visit for Dallas shoppers since 1999.
-In a time when those visits are more likely to happen virtually, the longstanding boutique has unveiled a brand new, easy-to-shop website that might continue bring the store to shoppers long after our eventual return to “normal.”
+In a time when those visits are more likely to happen virtually, the longstanding boutique has unveiled a brand-new easy-to-shop website that might continue to bring the store to shoppers long after our eventual return to “normal.”